Become a Junior Keeper for the Day at Merrist Wood College (9-12 Year Olds)

 Things to Think About

-Anyone who heads onto the farm, which will obviously include your little one and will also include you if you’re going along to drop them off, will need to wear appropriate footwear.
-That means no open-toed sandals, but instead closed shoes.
+Anyone who heads onto the farm will need to wear appropriate footwear.
+That means no open-toed sandals, but instead closed-toed shoes.
 These could be trainers or Wellington boots, as well as other similar footwear that doesn’t fit into the Crocs, flip-flops or other bracket of things you’d have on your feet.
-You won’t be able to stay with your little one for the duration of the event, but you could look at the Animal Encounter Tour if you want to do something with them.
+You won’t be able to stay with your child for the duration of the event, but you could look at the Animal Encounter Tour if you want to do something with them.

 Other Dates May Become Available

-If the 19th of July isn’t one that you’re able to attend, the good news is that Merrist Wood College may end up releasing more dates throughout the summer if the experience proves to be a popular one.
 What you need to dress your child in will obviously be somewhat weather-dependent, but it is worth bearing in mind that they are likely to get dirty regardless.
-If it is wet, then you should ensure that they have some waterproof belongings, whilst if your little one happens to wear jewellery, then you will need to make sure that they’ve taken that off before getting to the farm.
+If it is wet, then you should ensure that they come prepared in waterproofs and any jewellery or loose items should be removed before getting to the farm.

 It is worth bearing in mind that there will be nuts in the animal food, so if your child has an allergy, you will need to flag that up to staff when you’re making your booking.
-If you’re tempted to give the child taking part in the activity a camera in order to take some photographs, then that’s absolutely fine, but you need to make sure that the flash is disabled.
-You can drop your little one off from 9.45am for the 10am start, which might be worth doing if you are worried that they might struggle to be left on their own without you there to support them.
-Doubtless they’ll make friends soon enough!
+If you’re tempted to give the child taking part in the activity a camera in order to take some photographs, then that’s absolutely fine, but please ensure the flash is disabled.
+You can drop your child off from 9.45am for the 10am start.